Parent Support Advisor

 'Hello, my name is Julie Morton.
 I am proud to be the Parent Support Advisor for Kings Oak Primary Learning Centre.

 My role is to support both children and parents to achieve the five outcomes of the Every Child Matters agenda.
 As a school, we offer a fantastic parenting group that runs in accordance with the Webster Stratton Program.
-This takes place at Kings Oak Primary Learning Centre and referrals can be made to attend the courses either via Kings Oak Primary Learning Centre, Kings Oak Children's Centre or High View Primary Learning Centre.
+This takes place at Kings Oak Primary Learning Centre and referrals can be made to attend the courses either via Kings Oak Primary Learning Centre or High View Primary Learning Centre.
 These courses are run by myself and the Parent Support Advisors in the area.
 Referrals can be made through me for appointments with the School Nurse for parents and carers with medical and physical issues or concerns about their child.

 Below you will find some further information about the other services that I offer in school.
 I can be contacted through school reception and am always available to discuss a range of topics or provide any appropriate advice needed.'